-Back in 2012 when Forrester evaluated email marketing solutions the industry was full of integrating email into the omnichannel customer journey and marketing cloud platforms.
-In the 2014 Forrester Wave Email Marketing Vendors Report, they point out that integrated communications are ever important, new for this year is their conclusion that, and I quote, “email marketers can capture de novo opportunity if they innovate around email itself’
+If you ask marketers over the years, the idea of what is important has gone through an evolution.
+At one time the industry was full of integrating email into the omnichannel customer journey and marketing cloud platforms.
+Two years later integrated communications are ever important, new is their conclusion that, and I quote, “email marketers can capture de novo opportunity if they innovate around email itself’

 What do email marketers find important?